 Bologna is a landlocked city located in the “knee” of Italy.
-The population hovers around one million residents making it the seventh largest city in Italy.
-It is also one of the wealthiest cities in Italy and is home to the oldest university in the world, University of Bologna and to the famous Italian dish, spaghetti Bolognese.
+The population hovers around one million residents making it the seventh-largest city in Italy.
+It is also one of the wealthiest cities in Italy and is home to the oldest university in the world, the University of Bologna, and to the famous Italian dish, spaghetti Bolognese.
 Bologna is basically a food and wine mecca.

 We arrived on Thursday evening at our Airbnb property.
-The property was mostly terrible and I sent private feedback to Airbnb stating that the property was filthy and that it should be removed from the site but as of April 2018, the property is still available to rent.
-I mentioned the plethora of pubes in and around the shower and bathroom, mold in the shower and dirty glassware in the cupboards.
-These are things that the host can rectify and perhaps has but I will never know because I will never stay at that property again.
+The property was unacceptable from a guest point of view and I sent private feedback to Airbnb stating that the property was filthy and that it should be removed from the site but as of April 2020, the property is still available to rent.
+I mentioned the plethora of hair in and around the shower and bathroom, mold in the shower, and dirty glassware in the cupboards.
+I never received a response from Airbnb regarding my concerns.

 If guests were honest in their reviews and ratings, Airbnb would not have to come up with these ridiculous awards and classifications to help set properties apart from one another.